Durham Islamic Finance Summer School

-The Islamic banking and finance (IBF) sector has experienced substantial and unprecedented growth in recent years: growing at a rate of 10-15% per year.
-Today, more than 500 IBF institutions are operating worldwide, which are claimed to manage assets worth no less than $1.2 trillion, while the assets held in IBF institutions were only less than $10 billion in 1985.
-In Malaysia the IBF institutions are planned to capture the 25% of the market share, in terms of assets owned, by 2012, while it is expected that Islamic finance will be the mainstream finance in the Gulf region in the next decade.
+The Islamic banking and finance (IBF) industry has demonstrated a substantial growth since the beginning of the century with the expanding product offerings and emergence of markets such as the sukuk market.
+Today, more than 500 IBF institutions are operating worldwide, which are claimed to manage assets worth no less than US$2.5 trillion, while the assets held in IBF institutions were only less than $10 billion in 1985.
+In Malaysia, IBF institutions have already captured the 27% of the market share, in terms of assets owned, while it is expected that Islamic finance will be the mainstream finance in the Gulf region in the coming years.

-As a result of these exciting developments, financiers and bankers working in the field or those who wish to enter the Islamic financial market need to be aware of and trained in the principles, operations, techniques and mechanism of Islamic finance and financial products as well as the dynamics of Islamic financial and capital markets.
+As a result of these exciting developments, financiers and bankers working in the field or those who wish to enter the Islamic financial market need to be aware of and trained in the principles, operations, techniques and mechanism of Islamic finance and financial products as well as the dynamics of Islamic financial, capital and money markets.

-Durham Islamic Finance Summer School aims to provide such knowledge, skills and expertise, and help place participants in an advantageous position for entering and working in the Islamic financial sector.
-The programme is delivered mostly by leading financiers and bankers from across the world as well as the Centre's academics.
+Durham Islamic Finance Summer School (DIFSS)aims to provide such knowledge, skills and expertise, and help place participants in an advantageous position for entering and working in the Islamic financial sector.
+The programme is delivered mostly by leading Islamic financiers and bankers from across the world.

-Durham Centre for Islamic Economics and Finance has an international reputation in teaching, conducting research and publishing in Islamic economics, banking and finance over twenty-five years.
+Durham Centre for Islamic Economics and Finance has an international reputation in teaching, conducting cutting-edge research and publishing in Islamic economics, banking and finance for about thirty years.
 Many of our Islamic economics, banking and finance graduates and participants of the Summer School have gone on to work in the Islamic finance sector or now teach Islamic economics and finance all over the world.

 Who should attend?

-•anyone wishing to learn more about this emerging industry.
+•anyone wishing to learn more and develop skills about this emerging industry